 Released way back in 2018, the third generation Chromecast works by hooking directly into the HDMI port on the back of your TV, drawing power from its USB port and can then act as a receiver for streaming video links sent from your phone or tablet.

 The magic happens when you press the Google Cast button that’s built into most streaming video apps which sends a link to the Chromecast and immediately starts streaming.
 It’s an incredibly intuitive system when you use it, and circumvents the need for a discrete remote control.
-And with Black Friday 2021 upon us, there's never been a better time to try out this amazing device for yourself at what will likely be a heavily discounted price.

 - The best Chromecast apps for Google's streaming puck